 For further information on recreational fisheries refer to the introductory PAU Working Group Report.
-The 'National Panel Survey of Marine Recreational Fishers 2011-12: Harvest Estimates' estimated the recreational harvest for PAU 3 was 16.98 ton with a C.V. of 30%.
-For the purpose of the 2013 stock assessment, the Shellfish Working Group (SFWG) agreed to assume that the recreational eatch rose linearly from 5t in 1974 to 17 t in 2013.
+The 'National Panel Survey of Marine Recreational Fishers 2011-12: Harvest Estimates' estimated that the recreational harvest for PAU 3 was 16.98 ton with a C.V. of 30%.
+For the purpose of the 2013 stock assessment, the Shellfish Working Group (SFWG) agreed to assume that the recreational catch rose linearly from 5t in 1974 to 17 t in 2013.

 Estimates of customary catch for PAU 3 over the period where reliable estimates are available are shown in Table 4.
-Landings do not include the area between the Hurunui River and the South Shore (just north of Banks Peninsula), as Tangata Tiaki have not yet been appointed there.
+Landings before 2010-11 do not include the area between the Hurunui River and the South Shore (just north of Banks Peninsula), as Tangata Tiaki were not appointed there until November 2009.
 Many tangata whenua also harvest paua under their recreational allowance and these are not included in records of customary catch.

 Table 4: Reported customary landings (t) of paua in PAU 3 from 2000-01 to 2013-14.
-Landings data exclude the area between the Hurunui and Pegasus Bay.
+Landings data before 2010-11 exclude the area between the Hurunui and Pegasus Bay.